PNNL-Comp-Mass-Spec/MS-Data-File-Reader/Readme.txt

-The MsDataFileReader DLL is a VB.NET DLL that can be used to read mass spectrum data from four file formats:
+The MsDataFileReader DLL is a C# DLL that can be used to read mass spectrum data from four file formats:
  * mzXML
  * mzData